Administrative professional working in the areas of administration, finance, and marketing.

 Importance of Sales Forecasting

-- A good inventory control is advantageously benefited by avoiding the weakness of understocking and overstocking.
+- Good inventory control is advantageously benefited by avoiding the weakness of understocking and overstocking.

 - Allocation and reallocation of sales territories are facilitated.

 - It is forward planning as all other requirements of raw materials, labour, plant layout, financial needs, warehousing, transport facility, etc., depend in accordance with sales volume expected in advance.